 I think this one is more a matter of preference, but this butcher thinks it’s important.
 There are no labelling requirements in the U.S. as to what this really means, so do your own research.

 The clip is gaining immense popularity.
-Please press play and watch the clip.
+Please press play and Watch the video below and please leave us a Facebook comment to let us know what you thought!
 Do share your thoughts in the feed.